 - This causes us to seek out the sensations we like and avoid the sensations we don’t like.

 - This seeking and avoiding has the effect of strengthening the reactive habits that cause the sensations.
-When our desires are fulfilled, we experience pleasure, and when not, we experience pain.
+When our desires are fulfilled, we interpret the sensations as pleasure, and when not, we interpret them as pain.
 In this way our mental habits use a kind of carrot and stick to strengthen themselves.

-- At the same time, we develop fear of change, because it takes away the sensations we’ve become addicted to, and threatens to bring sensations we don’t like.
+- At the same time, we develop a fear of change, because it takes away the sensations we like – that we’ve become addicted to, and threatens to bring sensations we don’t like.

 - So, we try to stop change.
-We develop a habit of clinging to what we think will give us pleasure, and trying to avoid what we think will create pain.
+And we develop a habit of clinging to what we think will give us pleasure, and trying to avoid what we think will create pain.

 - But change is an inevitable truth of life.
-So the more we fear it and try to stop it happening, the more we suffer.
+So the more we try to stop it happening, the more we suffer as it inevitably takes away the happiness we crave and cling to.
 We become like a pinball bouncing between the two cushions of desire and dislike, as things keep changing and we keep trying to cling to what we like, and avoid what we don’t like.

-- The harder we try, the more we suffer.
+- The harder we try, to stop change the more we suffer.
 And so it goes – we’re caught in a wheel of suffering.

 Siddhârtha’s other revelation was revolutionary for the time, and even today it remains controversial with those who are not Buddhist.
 He saw very clearly that, aside from the tangled habits that form the layers of conditioned mind, there is no essential ‘Self’ or ‘soul’ to anything, whether it be a human being, an animal, a tree, or anything else in this universe.
 He saw that all things are just composites of other things – that a human is a composite of organs and skeleton, which are composites of cells, which are composites of molecules, atoms, particles, and so on.
 And within all these collections of different things, the only permanent thing common to all, is an awareness that’s not specific to any of them.
 And in this awareness, everything in the universe is unified.